nixworks/public/news/2010/10/24/index.md

 ##### Wang Qi-shan
 ### [Chinese Vice Premier Wang Qi-shan has held talks with US Treasury, Secretary Timothy Geithner at Qingdao Airport, east China's Shandong province.
 They exchanged views on Sino-US economic relations, and preparations for the upcoming G20 Summit. ](/news/2010/10/24/chinese-vice-premier-wang-qi-shan-has-held-talks-with-us-treasury-secretary-timothy-geithner-at-qingdao-airport-east-china-s-shandong-prov.md)
-_Context: Qingdao Airport, Chinese, Sino-American relations, Timothy Geithner, Shandong, G20, Wang Qi-shan_
+_Context: Qingdao Airport, Wang Qi-shan, Sino-American relations, G20, Shandong, Timothy Geithner, Chinese_

 ##### Darfur
 ### [Darfur's rebel Justice and Equality Movement says it is ready to start discussions with international mediators in Qatar, but was not yet prepared to re-join full peace negotiations, saying Sudan's government had broken a ceasefire ](/news/2010/10/24/darfur-s-rebel-justice-and-equality-movement-says-it-is-ready-to-start-discussions-with-international-mediators-in-qatar-but-was-not-yet-pr.md)
-_Context: Justice and Equality Movement, Qatar, Sudan, Darfur_
+_Context: Qatar, Darfur, Justice and Equality Movement, Sudan_

 ##### The Pope
 ### [The Pope calls for an end to conflict in the Middle East, and for Islamic countries in the Middle East to guarantee freedom of worship to non-Muslims. ](/news/2010/10/24/the-pope-calls-for-an-end-to-conflict-in-the-middle-east-and-for-islamic-countries-in-the-middle-east-to-guarantee-freedom-of-worship-to-no.md)